DE / IT / NL / FR / RU / PL / DA / FI

 Experience winter: Cross-country skiing in the Dolomites in South Tyrol

-The mountain group of the Dolomites is known all over the world for a reason: It is the breathtaking beauty of the mountains that attracts numerous visitors every year.
-The unique backdrop of the Dolomites is like a huge natural playground - you can go hiking in the Dolomites, go on cycling tours or get to know the snow-covered mountain landscape from its particularly delightful side in winter.
-In winter, the mountain ranges are transformed into a fairytale of snow.
-Logically, this is the ideal season for all winter sports enthusiasts!
-The Dolomites are the perfect place to spend a winter holiday in the mountains.
-The 12 ski areas of the Dolomites offer skiers, snowboarders and cross-country skiers plenty of variety and fun on a total of 1200 kilometres of slopes.
+The Dolomite mountain range is world-famous for good reason: it is the breathtaking beauty of the mountains that attracts countless visitors each year.
+The unique scenery of the Dolomites is like a giant natural playground — you can go hiking, cycling, or in winter experience the snowy landscape in its most enchanting form.
+In winter, the mountain ranges turn into a fairytale of snow.
+Naturally, this makes it the perfect season for all winter sports enthusiasts!
+The Dolomites are the ideal place to spend a winter holiday in the mountains.
+The 12 ski areas of the Dolomites offer skiers, snowboarders and cross-country skiers plenty of variety and fun across a total of 1200 kilometers of slopes.

-Cross-country skiing holidays in South Tyrol: cross-country skiing on the most beautiful trails in the Dolomites
+Cross-country skiing holiday in South Tyrol: Skiing on the most beautiful trails of the Dolomites

-In addition to numerous ski and snowboard trails, the Dolomites are a paradise for cross-country skiers.
-You can experience this active endurance sport on around 900 kilometres of excellently prepared cross-country trails.
-The Dolomiti NordicSki association thus offers the largest network of cross-country skiing trails in Europe.
-Passing the picturesque mountain peaks, crossing endless expanses of snow with the sun always at your back - simply fantastic.
-Another 90 km of trails belong to the Venosta Nordic cross-country skiing network.
-Six cross-country skiing areas in the most beautiful spots of South Tyrol have joined forces here.
+In addition to numerous ski and snowboard slopes, the Dolomites are a paradise for cross-country skiers.
+This endurance sport can be enjoyed on around 900 kilometers of perfectly prepared trails.
+The Dolomiti NordicSki network offers the largest cross-country skiing trail network in Europe.
+Passing picturesque mountain peaks, crossing endless snowy fields and always having the sun at your back — simply a dream.
+Another 90 km of trails belong to the Venosta Nordic network, where six cross-country skiing areas in some of the most beautiful spots in South Tyrol have joined forces.

-Wonderful trails are located right in the heart of the Dolomites UNESCO World Heritage Site, in South Tyrol.
-The snow-rich, safely prepared trails in South Tyrol are open every year from December and can be used depending on the weather.
+Wonderful trails are located right in the heart of the Dolomites UNESCO World Heritage Site in South Tyrol.
+The snow-rich, well-prepared trails in South Tyrol are open every year from December and can be used depending on weather conditions.

 The best cross-country skiing regions in the South Tyrolean Dolomites

-For people who want to learn how to cross-country ski or discover nature with professional guidance, there are possibilities to get a trainer at your side.
-So you can hone your techniques on holiday, take part in cross-country skiing courses or dare to tackle more challenging trails for the first time.
+For those who want to learn cross-country skiing or explore nature with professional guidance, there are opportunities to hire a trainer.
+This way, during your holiday you can refine your technique, take part in cross-country skiing courses, or try more challenging trails for the first time.

 Alta Badia

-The Alta Badia region offers cross-country skiers a 25-kilometre route that leads across snow-covered meadows and dreamy forests.
-You can cross-country ski here in the classic style, but the route is also ideally suited for skating.
-A total of seven routes plus a green-marked practice trail are available to winter sports enthusiasts.
-The difficulty levels vary so that there are suitable routes for beginners to professionals.
-The routes with the names Scotoni, Settsass, Störes and Conturines are used as racing and training trails.
+The Alta Badia region offers cross-country skiers a 25-kilometer trail that leads across snowy meadows and dreamy forests.
+Skiing here can be done in the classic style, but the track is also perfectly suitable for skating.
+In total, winter sports enthusiasts have seven routes plus a green-marked practice trail at their disposal.
+The levels of difficulty vary, so there are routes suitable for beginners as well as professionals.
+The trails named Scotoni, Settsass, Störes, and Conturines are used as race and training tracks.

 Seiser Alm

-Cross-country skiing on Europe's largest high alpine pasture - this is possible in the Alpe di Siusi region.
-The cross-country trails run through the wintry, slightly hilly landscape and directly past fascinating Dolomite rocks.
-80 kilometres of trails with various degrees of difficulty are just waiting to be conquered by beginners and experienced cross-country skiers.
+Cross-country skiing on the largest alpine plateau in Europe — that’s possible in the Seiser Alm region.
+The trails run through a wintry, gently rolling landscape and pass directly by fascinating Dolomite rock formations.
+80 kilometers of trails with varying levels of difficulty are waiting to be conquered by beginners and experienced skiers alike.
 All tracks are also prepared for skating.

 A real highlight: at the beginning of the year, the Moonlight Classic race takes place here under the full moon.
-Another tip is the connection of the 7.5 kilometre cross-country trail with the adjacent Val Gardena, also a very popular cross-country skiing area.
+Another tip is the 7.5-kilometer trail connection to the adjacent Val Gardena, another very popular cross-country skiing area.

-One of the top cross-country skiing regions in South Tyrol is the 3 Peaks Dolomites region.
-With 200 kilometres of groomed trails, it is an Eldorado for cross-country skiing fans.
-The picturesque Dolomite valleys invite you to romantic cross-country tours, while the World Cup trails place high demands on ambitious cross-country skiers.
-Those who want to marvel at the Three Peaks on their tour can go cross-country skiing in the tranquil Fischlein Valley directly under the silent giants.
+One of South Tyrol’s top cross-country skiing regions is the 3 Zinnen Dolomites.
+With 200 kilometers of groomed trails, it is an Eldorado for cross-country skiing fans.
+The picturesque Dolomite valleys invite visitors to romantic ski tours, while the World Cup trails set high demands for ambitious athletes.
+Those who want to admire the Three Peaks during their tour can ski directly under these silent giants in the tranquil Fischlein Valley.

 Antholz Valley